flipperdevices/flipperzero-firmware/README.md

 Open the app on the Flipper and press `Start portal` on the main menu.
 After a few seconds you should start to see logs coming in from your Wi-Fi dev board and the AP will start and the LED will turn green.

-The AP will take the name that is in the `ap.config.txt` file located on your Flipper in the `apps_data` folder.
+The AP will take the name that is in the `ap.config.txt` file located on your Flipper in the `apps_data/evil_portal/` folder.

 When you connect to the AP a web page will open after a few seconds.
-This web page contains the HTML located in the `index.html` file located on your Flipper in the `apps_data` folder.
+This web page contains the HTML located in the `index.html` file located on your Flipper in the `apps_data/evil_portal/` folder.

 You can stop the portal by pressing `Stop portal` on the main menu.
 The LED should turn blue.